 Classic Brands, Bargain Prices

-10 Classic Sneakers that Cost Less than $60
+10 Classic Sneakers That Cost Less Than $55

 Superga 2750 Cotu Classic

-The Italian shoemaker Superga has made the classic 2750 sneaker since 1911.
-Today, this clean canvas sneaker represents the epitome of affordable, lean luxe.
+The Italian shoemaker Superga has made the classic casual footwear since 1911.
+Today, the 2750 Cotu Classic clean canvas sneaker represents the epitome of affordable, lean luxe.

 Puma Suede Classic